 Shurbo is the generic term for a type of hearty vegetable soup in Tajikistan.
 It comprises potatoes, carrots, onions, peppers, and meat.
 The Tajiks often add tomatoes and other regional spices.
 Herbs would be the last addition once the soup is ready.

-One of the most common Tajik lunch recipes is Kaurmo Shurbo, made with chunks of mutton or beef.
+One of the most common Tajik lunch foods is Kaurmo Shurbo, made with chunks of mutton or beef.
 Any Shurbo is served hot, along with the traditional bread such as Non or Fatir.

 The Tajiks often take out the potatoes and meat ingredients to have them separately when serving.